VRK-YTI/yti-compose/README.md

-# YTI docker compose tooling for setting up the local environment and running all the Y-applications
+# YTI docker compose tooling and Spring application configurations for setting up the local environment and running all the Y-applications

 This repository contains docker-compose file that helps setting up the YTI multi-container environment easily.

 ## Description

 The docker-compose.yml file has the full environment setup.
 This file uses docker-compose format version 3.

+# YTI platform shared configuration

+## Spring configuration profiles

+For your local development machine it makes sense to add:
+`export SPRING_PROFILES_ACTIVE=local`
+to your ~/.bashrc or ~/.bash_profile.

+ * default
+    - Default profile that is inherited by all other profiles.
+ * local
+    - For IDE and other local use.
+ * docker
+    - For use by docker-compose.

 ## Prerequisities